ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 * `M2` ignores the message
 * `M2` deliberately responds with the wrong answer
 * `M2` sends a response back to `M1` which gets lost, corrupted or delayed
-* `M2` sends a response back to `M1`, but then `M1` crashes as it tries to proces the answer
+* `M2` sends a response back to `M1`, but then `M1` crashes as it tries to process the answer
 * etc...

-The problem here is that even in this minimal scenario, we cannot enumerate all the possible errors the might occur; however, we can categorise them.
+The problem here is that even in this minimal scenario, we cannot enumerate all the possible conditions that might disrupt the system's normal operation; however, we can categorise them.

 ### Fault Categories